-Visual perception is effortless and seemingly automatic, and yet it's a complicated information processing task for the brain.
-I was introduced to visual psychophysics during my studies at the University of Helsinki, where I was impressed by the elegance of the method, and the relative simplicity of the research questions in vision science compared to most of psychology.
-Indeed, studying vision is an excellent way to understand how the brain works, as the basic physiology and anatomy underlying vision are better-characterized than for other information processing tasks.
+Visual perception is effortless and seemingly automatic, and yet it's a complicated information processing task for the brain due to the inherent ambiguity of incoming sensory information.
+I was introduced to visual psychophysics during my studies at the University of Helsinki, where I was impressed by the elegance and rigor of the method, and the seeming simplicity of the research questions in visual perception compared to many other areas of psychology.
+Indeed, studying vision is an excellent way to understand how the brain works, as the basic physiology and anatomy underlying vision are better-characterized than for many other information processing tasks.

 general research interests page and on my CV (pdf).